Hard Seat, Thin Cushion Blues

 You're in the folk festival Marquee

-Sitting in the middle it's hard to see
+Sitting in the middle and you can't quite see

-Because a big man in a hat has sat in front of you
+A man in a big hat is sitting in front of you

 As the band on stage plays on and on